History of Rome, Georgia: Native American era

 Encroachment soon began on these Cherokee lands by European Americans.
 The United States and Georgia executed the Compact of 1802, in which Georgia sold its claimed Western lands to the United States.
 (In colonial times, it claimed territory extending west to the Mississippi from its coastal colony.)
 In exchange, the United States agreed to ignore Cherokee land titles and remove all Cherokee from Georgia.
 The commitment to evict the Cherokee was not immediately enforced, however.
 Through the 1820s and 1830s, chiefs Major Ridge and John Ross led efforts to stop their removal, including several Federal lawsuits.

 During the 1813 Creek Civil War, most Cherokee took the side of the Upper Creek Indians against the more traditional Red Stick Creek Indians.
 Before they moved to Head of Coosa, Chief Ridge commanded a company of Cherokee warriors as a unit of the Tennessee militia, with Chief Ross as adjutant.
 This unit was under the overall command of Major Andrew Jackson, and supported the Upper Creek.

-In 1829, gold was discovered near Dahlonega, Georgia, starting the first gold rush in the United States.
+In 1829, gold was discovered near Dahlonega, Georgia, which began the United States' second major gold rush.
 The Indian Removal Act of 1830, which fulfilled the Compact of 1802, was prompted by the gold discovery as well as President Andrew Jackson's already stated strong support for removal.
 In 1831 Georgia's General Assembly quickly passed legislation claiming all Cherokee land in Northwest Georgia, prior to their vacating it.
 This entire territory was called Cherokee County until additional legislation in 1832 divided the territory into the nine counties that exist today.